zach-fuller/claude-code-action/docs/experimental.md

 ### Agent Mode

+**Note: Agent mode is currently in active development and may undergo breaking changes.**

-For automation and scheduled tasks without trigger checking.
+For automation with workflow_dispatch and scheduled events only.

-- **Triggers**: Always runs (no trigger checking)
+- **Triggers**: Only works with `workflow_dispatch` and `schedule` events - does NOT work with PR/issue events
 - **Features**: Perfect for scheduled tasks, works with `override_prompt`
 - **Use case**: Maintenance tasks, automated reporting, scheduled checks